Fanger53/webpack-restaurant/README.md

 <p align="center">

   <br>
-   Maita Restaurant is an app created with only Javascript using Webpack
+   Maita Restaurant is an app created with only Javascript using Webpack.
 </p>

 <p align="center">